Kitchen Backsplash Ideas That Completely Changed My Mind About Tile

 What Is the Easiest Kitchen Backsplash to Clean?

 Glass tile, glazed ceramic tile, and metal finishes are usually the easiest because they have smooth, nonporous surfaces.
-For textured options like natural stone or wood, sealing and regular wiping makes maintenance much simpler.
+For textured options like natural stone or wood, sealing and regular wiping make maintenance much simpler.

 How Do I Choose a Backsplash That Matches My Countertops?